Adrian-Benavente/grill/README.md

 <div class="grid grid-flow-column cols-2-sm cols-4-md cols-6-lg cols-8-xl gap-3-half"></div>
 ```

-- **colspan**: tells a row how many columns it must span.
-It also accepts explicit breakpoints.
+- **colspan**: used in any direct child of the grid container, indicates how many columns it should span.
+It also accepts breakpoints.

 ``` html
 <div class="colspan-4-md colspan-6-lg"></div>